-From Cluster Explorer, click Add/Delete Remote Cluster on the Edit menu. or
+From Cluster Explorer, click Add/Delete Remote Cluster on the Edit menu. or cluster D into standalone clusters and add them one by one to the environment

 From the Cluster Explorer configuration tree, right-click the cluster name, and click Add/Delete Remote Cluster.